alesej/Resume-CV/README.md

 jlalese@gmail.com | (352) 585-5039 | linkedin.com/in/jared-alese | github.com/alesej

-## Education

-Florida Polytechnic University, Lakeland, Florida.

-B.S. in Computer Engineering, Concentration in Advanced Topics | Magna Cum Laude: 3.76 GPA

-Graduated May 2019 | Provost’s List Fall 2016, Fall 2017, Spring 2018.

 ## Work Experience

+### Full-Stack Developer | March 2021 – Current | Credit Suisse, Raleigh, North Carolina.

+•	Working on a multi-disciplinary team as a Full-Stack developer utilizing JavaScript and React in the front-end, and Java with Spring in the back-end.

+•	Have ownership of complex form engine, spearheading design discussions and identifying bug fixes.

+•	Implemented design patterns to allow for translation of web application per user's selected language using i18next framework.

+•	Create and optimize reusable components to streamline our front-end environment and reduce technical debt, making use of React Hooks, unit testing, and code reviews.

-### Software Engineer | September 2019 – Current | Cyient Inc., Melbourne, Florida.
+### Software Engineer | September 2019 – February 2021 | Cyient Inc., Melbourne, Florida.

-•	Work in an Agile team with daily stand-ups to assist our customer with system design review and testing.
+•	Worked in an Agile team with daily stand-ups to assist our customer with system design review and testing.

-•	Responsibilities include verifying requirements, writing test cases, and developing test scripts in Java to validate simulated hardware and software throughout the SDLC.
+•	Responsibilities included verifying requirements, writing test cases, and developing test scripts in Java to validate simulated hardware and software throughout the SDLC.

 •	Depended on to lead tasks with other junior engineers and help mentor new team members.